 There are several reasons allowed for challenging an order of recovery, such as if you:

-Send the appropriate form to the Traffic Enforcement Centre (TEC) within 21 days.
+Fill in the appropriate form and then send it to the Traffic Enforcement Centre (TEC) within 21 days.

 Traffic Enforcement Centre